furechan/mplchart/README.md

 ## Drawing Primitives

 The library contains drawing primitives that can be used like an indicator in the plot api.
-Primitives are classes and must be instantiated before being used as parameters to the plot api.
+Primitives are classes and must be instantiated as objects before being used with the plot api.

 ```python
 from mplchart.chart import Chart